Designing brands for the experience era

 Although the ROI on voice commerce is still uncertain, there is no doubt voice capabilities are here to stay.
 We can expect to see brands increasing their engagement with customers through voice experiences on smartphones, in the home or through chat experiences.

-Unconventional thinking and reuse will be key for brands to stand out in voice technology.
+Unconventional thinking and repeated usage will be key for brands to stand out in voice technology.
 Natural language processing (NLP) has developed to a point where user frustration is greatly diminished, leaving an opportunity for brands to engage with people on a personal, conversational level.

 Ordering online from kiosks and finding restaurant recommendations on a phone are now not only familiar actions – they have become expectations.
 Focusing on small details like tone and persona will win over consumers and have them coming back for more.